Waterton Planetarium

 Min Number of Participants: 2

-Planetarium shows are suited for participants ages 3+.
-We apologize but we are unable to accommodate childen 0-2 years old.
+Planetarium shows are suited for participants ages 4+.
+We apologize but we are unable to accommodate childen 0-3 years old, as planetarium shows are often stimulating environments which little ones may find overwhelming, and we wish to minimimze any distruptions to other guests.
 All children must be accompanied by an adult.
 Please note that telescopes are NOT part of the planetarium show.

 Planetarium shows start promptly and the doors will be closed at that time; latecomers will not be permitted to enter the facility once the show has started.
 As such, we recommend that you arrive 5-10 minutes before the show starts.